What is IPv6, and why should business owners care about becoming IPv6 Ready?

 More business-focused technologies like EFM, full-fibre and Ethernet usually offer IPv6 as an option which is an essential step to becoming IPv6 ready.

 Commitment from business decision-makers and the money to make it possible.

-Skilled staff.
 Learning IPV6 takes time and effort.
-People who are experts in IPv4 are in some ways less able to learn IPv6 as there is always the comparison to the system, they have spent years working with.
+People who are experts in IPv4 are in some ways less able to learn IPv6 as there is always the comparison with IPv4 which they know so well.
 Many IT people acquire their skills in home labs, but as IPv6 is not available to most homes, this is restricting the ability to learn in a non-business critical environment.